jiaosiyu1999/MAFT-Plus/README.md

 ## Introduction

+This work is an enhanced version of our NeurIPS paper [MAFT](https://arxiv.org/abs/2310.00240).
 Pre-trained vision-language models, *e.g.* CLIP, have been increasingly used to address the challenging Open-Vocabulary Segmentation (OVS) task, benefiting from their well-aligned vision-text embedding space.
 Typical solutions involve either freezing CLIP during training to unilaterally maintain its zero-shot capability, or fine-tuning CLIP vision encoder to achieve perceptual sensitivity to local regions.
 However, few of them incorporate vision-text collaborative optimization.
-Based on this, we propose the Content-Dependent Transfer to adaptively enhance each text embedding by interacting with the input image, which presents a parameter-efficient way to optimize the text representation.
-Besides, we additionally introduce a Representation Compensation strategy, reviewing the original CLIP-V representation as compensation to maintain the zero-shot capability of CLIP.
+Based on this, we propose the [Content-Dependent Transfer](https://github.com/jiaosiyu1999/MAFT-Plus/blob/master/maft/modeling/maft/content_dependent_transfer.py) to adaptively enhance each text embedding by interacting with the input image, which presents a parameter-efficient way to optimize the text representation.
+Besides, we additionally introduce a [Representation Compensation](https://github.com/jiaosiyu1999/MAFT-Plus/blob/master/maft/modeling/maft/representation_compensation.py) strategy, reviewing the original CLIP-V representation as compensation to maintain the zero-shot capability of CLIP.
 In this way, the vision and text representation of CLIP are optimized collaboratively, enhancing the alignment of the vision-text feature space.
 To the best of our knowledge, we are the first to establish the collaborative vision-text optimizing mechanism within the OVS field.
 Extensive experiments demonstrate our method achieves superior performance on popular OVS benchmarks.
 In open-vocabulary semantic segmentation, our method outperforms the previous state-of-the-art approaches by +0.5, +2.3, +3.4, +0.4 and +1.1 mIoU, respectively on A-847, A-150, PC-459, PC-59 and PAS-20.
 Furthermore, in a panoptic setting on ADE20K, we achieve the performance of 27.1 PQ, 73.5 SQ, and 32.9 RQ.

 ![](resources/framework_6x.png)